 Our approach in putting this stocks category together is to help teach the reader about the stock exchanges themselves, and at the same time learn a bit from history.
 Our goal is to give you enough information so that you feel comfortable and confident in taking your first step towards investing in stocks.

-Consistent with the approach taken over the past six years, we'll use the techniques of value investing described elsewhere on this website to identify five good stocks to buy in 2017.
+Consistent with the approach taken over the past seven years, we'll use the techniques of value investing described elsewhere on this website to identify five good stocks to buy in 2018.
 Last year was a very good one for investors in the stock market, with broader measures of the market's performance rising significantly.